The Marine Cargo Insurance policy covers the occurred loss or damage to property caused due to:

 - Or any combinations of the above

 Delay in start-up coverage

 This coverage protects against losses caused by war or strikes that may affect the cargo during transportation.

 General Average Coverage

 Case on Marine Cargo Insurance Coverage:

 P.L.
 Pharma Company regularly exports its medicines to Asian nations.
-Formed in 2013, the company has managed to carve a niche for itself in the market.
+Hence, formed in 2013, the company has managed to carve a niche for itself in the market.

 All shipments are carried via the sea route.
 Last year, a huge consignment was sent to Sri Lanka which reached the port successfully.
 However, while unloading the consignment, a fire broke out on a cargo ship anchored at the Port.
-The blaze which started in the morning at around 10 was put out within an hour by four fire engines who rushed to the spot.
-Though no casualties were reported, the consignment worth thousands of dollars engulfed into the fire.
+The blaze started in the morning at around 10, put out within an hour by four fire engines who rushed to the spot.
+Though no casualties were reported, the consignment worth thousands of dollars was engulfed in the fire.

 The situation would have been different if the company had bought marine cargo insurance.
 This policy covers loss or damages to the goods during transportation by any means of transport, like air, water, and rail.
 In this case, the insurer would have given compensation to P. L Pharma Company after the latter reported the loss due to fire.